Biden promises to be 'a president for all Americans' - KION546

 Inauguration Day looks different this year

-Plans for the inauguration itself have been reshaped not only by the pandemic, but also by the stunning security breach at the US Capitol on January 6.
-There will be no crowds in the streets or on the National Mall as the city remains in lockdown.
+Plans for the inauguration itself were reshaped not only by the pandemic, but also by the stunning security breach at the US Capitol on January 6.
+There were no crowds in the streets or on the National Mall as the city remains in lockdown.

-Biden plans to lay a wreath at the Tomb of the Unknown Soldier, joined by former Presidents Barack Obama, George W. Bush and Bill Clinton, along with their spouses.

-But in an empty and heavily guarded city, the rest of the traditional inaugural festivities will be geared toward an audience that will be livestreaming at home.

 The inaugural parade down Pennsylvania Avenue to honor the incoming administration will be largely a virtual one.
 Biden and Harris will have a presidential escort from 15th Street to the White House including the US Army Band, a Joint Service Honor Guard and the commander in chief’s Guard and Fife Drum Corps.
 And the drumlines from the University of Delaware and Howard University will join that event to honor the alma maters of the new president and vice president.